 Conclusion

 In future studies, an active temperature measure (as opposed to passive cooling) could be used to ensure better thermal accuracy of the data points.
 A better calibrated PCD and increased source filtration can also reduce the adverse effects of fluorescence escape and beam hardening effects respectively [20,21].
 Additionally, more material bases can be incorporated for the neural network to cover more material types and better neural networks can be designed to improve temperature prediction.
 Furthermore, tomographic PCCT on human tissue samples are necessary before in-vivo studies can be planned.
 For preclinical evaluation, mouse experiments can be used to compare the efficacy of thermal ablation using classical approaches (e.g., thermistors) and the novel PCCT thermometry imaging presented in this letter.
-Clearly, PCCT thermometry will offer a thermal dimension to a spectral CT volume and may potentially bring new diagnostic and therapeutic tools to clinical practice.[22]
+Clearly, PCCT thermometry will offer a thermal dimension to a spectral CT volume and may potentially bring new diagnostic and therapeutic tools to clinical practice.
+Furthermore, the idea of using material decomposition to improve thermometry may also be applied to phase contrast X-ray thermometry, which has been shown to be capable of volumetric thermal visualization [22].

 In this study, we demonstrate a data driven PCCT thermometry algorithm that can accurately predict the temperature of unknown materials given spectrally resolved LACs of a set of known, base materials at various temperatures.
 This is an important result toward surgical translation as it presents a solution for handling variability in tissue property without direct calibration to the tissue in vivo.